 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 In clinical studies of CPI-444 performed by third parties prior to our licensing it from Vernalis, patients exhibited mild transient hypertension as well as minor gastrointestinal disorders due to gastric irritation.
 However, the dosing regimen and duration of treatment in our current Phase 1/1b clinical trial is different from those utilized in the studies previously performed by third parties.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical programs with different dosing regimens and in combination with other immunotherapies, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by subjects.
-For example, two cases of possibly drug-related serious adverse events have been observed during our Phase 1/1b clinical trial.
-Both of these patients were treated with the combination of CPI-444 and Tecentriq (atezolizumab) during the dose selection step of the trial.
-One of these patients developed Grade 3 autoimmune hemolytic anemia and another patient experienced a Grade 4 aseptic meningoencephalitis thought to be an immune related toxicity.
-These toxicities resolved in both patients upon discontinuing therapy.
+For example, possibly drug-related or drug-related serious adverse events have been observed during our Phase 1/1b clinical trial in patients receiving combination therapy with CPI-444 and Tecentriq (atezolizumab) include hemolytic anemia, encephalitis, hepatitis, pneumonitis, and dermatitis.
 Other toxicities observed during our Phase 1/1b clinical trial were mild and are commonly seen in patients with advanced cancers, such as nausea, fatigue, rash, diarrhea, fever, abdominal pain, constipation and decreased appetite.
 Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis, meningitis and various endocrine diseases.
-Such side effects could also be exacerbated when CPI-444 is administered in combination with Tecentriq (atezolizumab).
+Such side effects could also be exacerbated when CPI-444 is administered in combination with Tecentrig (atezolizumab) which is provided for in a portion of our Phase 1/1b clinical trial as well as in Genentech's planned Phase 1b/2 clinical trial under our collaboration agreement.
 In addition, CPI-444 is known to bind to the A1 adenosine receptor.
 This receptor is expressed in the heart, and although CPI-444 binds to the A1 receptor at a low affinity, it is possible that sufficient binding of the drug to the A1 receptor could occur, leading to adverse effects on the heart such as irregular heart rate or rapid heart rate.